 objects your app

 needs to handle: reply and mark-as-read.
-The recommended way to do this is
+We recommend handling them using

-calls in the background and frees an app's main thread.
+calls in the background, freeing your app's main thread.

 Define intent actions